MTTPAM/installer/README.txt

 Run MTTPA

-If you have an Ip adress for a server fill it in, if not click go and the game will download / update
+If you have an Ip adress for a server fill it in, if not click go and the game will download and or update